cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 with a prefix-free encoding also Merkle-Damgard constructions such as the SHA2 family can be considered as a representation of a random oracle, given that the permutation function is considered as a random oracle.

-Finally, with the introduction of a zero-padding within the generator string gen_str (introduced after the PRS string), the CPace design aims at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.
+Finally, with the introduction of a zero-padding within the generator string gen\_str (introduced after the PRS string), the CPace design aims at mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.

-# CPace on prime-order group abstractions
+## CPace suites using prime-order group abstractions

 In this section we consider the case of CPace using the ristretto25519 and decaf448 group abstractions.
 These abstractions define an encode and decode function, group exponentiation